TEKKEN-254/client/_posts/2018-04-29-peacekeepers-team-vega.md

 ---
+caption: "Peacekeepers from left to right: Simba, team captain Mickey and mugiwaraMunyi"
+author:
+  - tekken254
 title: Peacekeepers see off Team Vega at MJX
+date: 2018-04-28T21:00:00.000Z
+tags:
+  - Movie Jabber Expo
+  - Simba
+  - Mickey
+  - mugiwaraMunyi
+  - Vega
+  - Proto-G
+  - Xstar
 description: It was a one-man show at the MJX (Movie Jabber Expo) Tekken showcase on Sunday as Simba stepped up to eliminate Team Vega all on his own and win the showcase and bragging rights for his team, the Peacekeepers.
-author:
-- tekken254

 category: competitive
-tags: [Movie Jabber Expo, Simba, Mickey, mugiwaraMunyi, Vega, Proto-G, Xstar]

-caption: "Peacekeepers from left to right: Simba, team captain Mickey and mugiwaraMunyi"
 metaImagePosition: top center
 ---
 <p>It was a one-man show at the MJX (Movie Jabber Expo) Tekken showcase on Sunday as <a href="/circuit/tekken/profile.html?id=2685183" target="_blank">Simba</a>, who finished ninth overall in Season One of the TEKKEN 254 Circuit, stepped up to eliminate <strong>Team Vega</strong> all on his own and win the showcase and bragging rights for his team, the <strong>Peacekeepers</strong>.
 The showcase went ahead despite a number of technical difficulties, with the players having to play on a TV due to problems connecting the console to a projector meant to display the games on the MJX main stage.</p>